 We offer three routes into Primary teaching:

-For more information on the Greenholm Primary options, visit their website.
+For more information on the Greenholm Primary options.

 Whether you enrol direct with us or through our School Direct Partner, you will receive the same SFE SCITT course.